 I would recommend buying this Item in most situations, especially if you are feeling bold and wish to be a massive threat and/or you are likely to have the Blue Buff at key moments during late game since it grants you the overall most amount of power, although at a slightly greater risk.

 After buying this item, you are able to actively seek opportunities to splitpush enemy towers against any enemy team comp, except maybe against Master Yi.
-The speed at which you take down towers will match the likes of Fiora and Rammus using Tremors, and you have the mobility and damage to outduel ANY enemy at this point of the game if you have the skill to back it up.
+The speed at which you take down towers will match the likes of Fiora and Rammus using Soaring Slam, and you have the mobility and damage to outduel ANY enemy at this point of the game if you have the skill to back it up.

 Also, remember to upgrade your boots with the Enchantment – Alacrity OR Enchantment – Distortion for maximum movement speed while splitting or more frequent Teleports.

 Being a much more situational pick than either of the three other items, Luden's Tempest is outclassed in terms of damage, sustain and mobility by Lich Bane.
 The only advantage provided by Luden’s is in teamfight scenarios where time is of the essence more than usual.